Xunnamius/strongbox-switchcrypt/USECASES.md

 - Batina et al. `Energy, performance, area versus security trade-offs for stream ciphers`

-### Progress

-- Implementation exists based on the forward and aggressive swap strategies
-- The relationship between energy use and latency is linear.
-Hence, a reduction in latency translates directly into a reduction in energy use.
-A cipher that does not exhibit this behavior would be interesting to behold.
-- Current results
-    - ???

 ## Lockdown: Securing Device Data Under Duress

 [StrongBox UC flag: `uc_lockdown` (deprecated)]